Great Film Quotes and Movie Lines Sections

 - "Bread, that this house may never know hunger.
 Salt, that life may always have flavor."

-"That's it!
+does it!
 Out you two pixies go.
 Through the door or out the window!"

 "Clarence!
 Clarence!
 Help me, Clarence!
 Get me back!
 Get me back, I don't care what happens to me!
 Get me back to my wife and kids!
 Help me, Clarence, please!
 Please!
 I wanna live again.
 I wanna live again.
 I want to live again.
 Please, God, let me live again."